Continuous SUN (Stable, Unique, and Novel) Metric for Generative Modeling of Inorganic Crystals: Uniqueness and Novelty

-\paragraph{Uniqueness} A crucial requirement for generative models is the generation of diverse, non-redundant samples.
+\paragraph{Uniqueness} A fundamental requirement for generative models is the capacity to produce diverse and non-redundant samples.
 The ``uniqueness” of the generated samples quantifies this property.
-Given a set\footnote{Mathematically speaking, $X$ is a multiset rather than a mere set because the same crystal can be generated multiple times.
-However, for simplicity, we refer to it as a set.} of generated crystals $X \coloneqq \{x_1, x_2, \ldots, x_n\}$, there are two approaches to measuring uniqueness:
+Consider a set of generated crystals $X \coloneqq \{x_1, x_2, \ldots, x_n\}$.
+(Strictly speaking, $X$ is a multiset allowing for duplicated samples, but for the sake of simplicity, we refer to it as a set.)
+Then, the uniqueness of an individual sample $x_i$ can be formulated using either a discrete or continuous approach:

-where $d_\mathrm{discrete}$ is an arbitrary discrete distance function (0 or 1), $I$ is an indicator function that returns 1 if the proposition is true and 0 otherwise, and $d_\mathrm{continuous}$ is an arbitrary real-valued distance function \footnote{To be mathematically precise, $d_\mathrm{discrete}$ and $d_\mathrm{continuous}$ are not distances but pseudometrics.
-In other words, two different crystals can be considered equivalent.
-However, for simplicity, we call them distances.}.
-In both cases, a larger value indicates a more diverse set of samples.
-Many previous studies \citep{MatterGen2025, miller2024flowmm, levy2025symmcd, kazeev2025wyckoff, sriram2024flowllm, de2025generative, joshi2025allatom, cornet2025kinetic, hollmer2025open} used discrete uniqueness based on the StructureMatcher class of pymatgen.
+where $d_\mathrm{discrete}$ represents an arbitrary discrete distance function (0 or 1), $I$ is an indicator function that returns 1 if the proposition is true and 0 otherwise, and $d_\mathrm{continuous}$ is an arbitrary real-valued distance function normalized to $[0, 1]$.
+Technically, $d_\mathrm{discrete}$ and $d_\mathrm{continuous}$ constitute pseudometrics rather than true distances, as distinct crystals can be considered equivalent.
+However, we refer to them ``distances” for simplicity.
+Note that in both U and cU, a higher score indicates greater dissimilarity between $x_i$ and the other samples.
+Building on this sample-level definition, the uniqueness score of a generative model is defined as the mean uniqueness score of its generated candidates: